jgmdev/ddos-deflate/README.md

 * The script can run as a daemon at chosen frequency via the configuration file (default: 5 seconds)
 * You can receive email alerts when IP addresses are blocked.
 * Control blocking by connection state (see man netstat).
+* Auto-detection of firewall.
+* Support for APF, CSF and iptables.

 ## Installation